aerospike/aerospike-client-python/doc/client.rst

     .. method:: close()

         Close all connections to the cluster.
+It is recommended to explicitly \
+        call this method when the program is done communicating with the cluster.

     .. method:: get(key[, policy]) -> (key, meta, bins)